yearn/yearn-comms/public/_posts/_articles/marco-worms/self-hosting/en.md

 A quick intro to these concepts:

-* **Front-end** is the name given to the app side that is seen by the user, like a website or a mobile app.
-Also called the "User Interface"
+* **Front-end** is the name given to the portion of the application that is seen by the user, like a website or a mobile app.
-* **Back-end** is the name given to the app side that is not seen by the user.
-Many front-end actions rely on back-end to process
+* **Back-end** is the name given to the portion of the application that is not seen by the user.
+Many front-end actions rely on back-end to process.

 In Web3 the blockchain manages to decentralize the back-end, but the front-end will still be served to the user using the default centralized method: